thkoch2001/tvlfyi_depot/users/Profpatsch/my-prelude/README.md

 ### `Data.Error.Tree`

 Collect errors (from [`Data.Error`](https://hackage.haskell.org/package/error-1.0.0.0/docs/Data-Error.html)) into a tree, then display them in a nested fashion.
 Super useful for e.g. collecting and displaying nested parsing errors.

+### `RunCommand.hs`

+A module wrapping the process API with some helpful defaults for executing commands and printing what is executed to stderr.